Peptide Synthesis with Modifications

 Counterions:

 Peptides are in general delivered as trifluoroacetate (TFA) salts.
-Peptide TFA salts can be used for some cell cultures and a some typeof in vivo experiments.
-There are however, cell cultures that are sensitive to the TFA counterion, and in some in vivo experiments TFA salts cannot be used.
+Peptide TFA salts can be used for some cell cultures and a some type of in vivo experiments.
+There are however, cell cultures that are sensitive to the TFA counterion, and in some in vivo experiments TFA salts can not be used.
 For these applications CASLO recommend that peptides are delivered as chloride or acetate salts which are natural counterions.

 Cyclization of peptides: